 Detail of a panoramic x-ray showing a subcondylar fracture.

-Plain x-ray taken at 90° to demonstrate displacement of condylar process fracture.
+Plain x-ray was taken at 90° to demonstrate displacement of condylar process fracture.

 … and panoramic views of a (low) neck fracture.

-3-D reconstructions are useful in identifying fracture height, direction and severity of displacement.
+3-D reconstructions are useful in identifying fracture height, direction, and severity of displacement.